Overview

 Effective API configuration is crucial for smooth communication between different software systems, ensuring that data is exchanged accurately and securely.
 To configure API, perform the following steps.

-1. Navigate to Application Studio > Module > Designers > API Configuration.
+1. Navigate to Design Studio > Module > Designers > API Configuration.

 Figure: API Configuration List page